 Our bodies have an amazing way of telling us when it doesn't agree with how we are treating it and what we are eating.
-Experiencing common ailments may be caused by the foods we are eating.
-All we must do is listen to our bodies and make the appropriate changes!
+Experiencing common ailments may be caused by foods we are eating.
+All we must do is listen to our bodies and make appropriate changes.

 To pinpoint what is causing these symptoms or others, consider keeping a food diary.
 Write down everything you eat (and drink!), what your symptoms are, and when you experience them.
 Try eliminating potential foods and see if symptoms improve.